Mid leveleducation

 Q2

-Describe your experience with learning management systems (LMS) or student information systems (SIS).
-How have you used API integrations or data from these systems to inform product decisions?
+Describe your experience with learning management systems (LMS), student information systems (SIS), or similar education platforms.
+How have you navigated API integrations or data privacy requirements like FERPA or GDPR in a product context?

 Q3